Ben Dolic: 2018: The Voice of Germany

 In 2018, Dolic auditioned for the eighth season of The Voice of Germany with the song "No Tears Left to Cry" by Ariana Grande.
 He caught the interest of judges Yvonne Catterfeld and Mark Forster and headed into the next round joining team Yvonne.
 This led him all the way to the final, where Ben performed with Swedish Pop star Zara Larsson and finished second, behind the winner Samuel Rösch.
 Ben embarked upon The Voice of Germany Live in Concert Tour and performed in multiple arenas across Germany and Austria.

 2020: Eurovision Song Contest

 On 27 February 2020, the German broadcaster ARD announced that Dolic had been internally selected to represent Germany in the Eurovision Song Contest 2020 held in Rotterdam, Netherlands with the song "Violent Thing".
 The single was Ben’s debut release and very quickly made its way into the German airplay charts, major Spotify editorial playlists and was a fan favourite for the competition.
-However, on 18 March, 2020, the event was cancelled due to the coronavirus outbreak, deeming Ben a possible re-entry in the years to come.
+However, on 18 March, 2020, the event was cancelled due to the COVID-19 pandemic.